ADMINISTRATIVE EDIT: January 27, 2014

 1) establish, maintain, revise, or delete systems of records in accordance with applicable laws and regulations relating to privacy and Federal records;

 2) establish administrative and physical controls to ensure the protection of records systems from unauthorized access or disclosure, and from physical damage or destruction;

 3) provide an appropriate means for the accounting of disclosures of records;

 4) retain records in accordance with an approved record retention schedule and dispose of such records in a manner that will not compromise personally identifiable information (PII); and

-5) prepare reports or provide data to OPCL as required by statute, Executive Order, OMB, Government Accountability Office (GAO), or the SAOP.
+5) prepare reports or provide data to OPTR as required by statute, Executive Order, OMB, Government Accountability Office (GAO), or the SAOP.

 g.
 Responsible Officials shall ensure that Privacy Act requests for notification, access to and amendment of records are processed in accordance with Treasury’s disclosure implementing regulations, at 31 CFR Part 1, and that a determination is issued.

 h.
-The Assistant General Counsel (General Law, Ethics and Regulation) shall provide assistance as required by the Departmental Disclosure Officer in the clearance of reports, notices of systems of records, proposed rules, and other related matters to be submitted by Treasury to Congress, OMB, and other parties.
+The Assistant General Counsel (General Law, Ethics, and Regulation) shall provide assistance as the DASPTR requires in clearing reports, notices of systems of records, proposed rules, and other related matters to be submitted by Treasury to Congress, OMB, and other parties.

 i.
 The Chief Information Officer (CIO) shall: